How to Apply

 graduate Creative Writing to

-- Online application: This will be submitted via the ApplyYourself website.
+- Online application: This will be submitted via this page.
 Please note that the English Department is unable to waive application fees.

 - Statement of purpose: The statement of purpose for MFA applicants should be a personal essay or statement, 2–4 double-spaced pages in length, that will give the admissions committee a sense of who you are and why you are applying to the program.
 Upload your statement of purpose under "Statement 1" in the Applicant Statements section of the online application.